MarkLee131/AutoPatcher/README.md

 ├── autopatch_results # Directory for storing the patched files
 │   └── vuln_fix_pairs.csv # CSV file containing the vulnerability and the corresponding patch
 ├── data ## Directory for storing the data
-│   ├── demo_conti.csv # CSV file containing some CVEs for demonstration, feeding into the autopatcher │   └── demo_cve.csv # also a CSV file containing some CVEs for demonstration, feeding into the autopatcher ├── get_functions.py # Script for extracting functions from the C/C++ code by using tree-sitter ├── LICENSE
+│   └──demo_conti.csv # CSV file containing some CVEs for demonstration, feeding into the autopatcher │   └──vuln_functions.csv # CSV file containing the vulnerable code snippets extracted from the C/C++ code (output of the parse_vuln_loc.py script)
+├── get_functions.py # Script for extracting functions from the C/C++ code by using tree-sitter ├── LICENSE
 ├── models ## Directory for storing the fine-tuned model (CodeT5)